Pointwise estimates and exponential laws in metastable systems via coupling methods: Introduction

-In the present paper we will similar results, at least in some cases, with weaker input.
-It is based on coupling techniques and allows to turn the following simple heuristic argument into a rigorous proof: The Markov chain should mix quickly before it leaves a substantial neighborhood of the starting point $x$; since the mixing time is short compared to the hitting time $\t_B$, the mean of $\t_B$ should be the same for all starting configuration in $A$.
-Moreover, the chain will return many times to $A$ before reaching $B$; by rapid mixing, the return times will be i.i.d., hence the number of returns will be geometric, and the scaled hitting time will be exponential.
+In the present paper, we will develop a~method that allows us to obtain similar results, at least in some cases, with an alternative and, weaker input.
+It is based on coupling techniques and allows us to turn the following simple heuristic argument into a~rigorous proof: the Markov chain should mix quickly before it leaves a~substantial neighborhood of the starting point $x$; since the mixing time is short compared to the hitting time $\tau_B$, the mean of $\tau_B$ should be the same for all starting configuration in $A$.
+Moreover, the chain will return many times to $A$ before reaching $B$; by rapid mixing, the return times will be essentially i.i.d., hence the number of returns will be geometric, and the scaled hitting time will be exponential.

-To demonstrate the usefulness of this approach, our key example will be the Random Field Curie-Weiss model with continuous distribution of the random fields.
-In that sense, the present result is also a completion of our previous paper \cite{BBI08}. \cite{LLP08} and still contains model dependent elements.
-However, the basic ideas are more general and will be of relevance for the treatment of a wider range of metastable systems.
+To demonstrate the usefulness of this approach, our key example will be the Random Field Curie--Weiss model with continuous distribution of the random fields.
+In that sense, the present result is also a~completion of our previous paper~\cite{BBI08}.
+Technically, the coupling construction we employ is based on \cite{LLP08} and still contains model dependent elements.
+However, the basic ideas are more general and will be of relevance for the treatment of a~wider range of metastable systems.

 The remainder of this paper is organized as follows.
-In the next subsection we describe a general setting of Markov chains to which our method applies.
-In Subsection 1.3 we state our two main theorems.
-In Section 2 we recall the definition of Glauber dynamics for the random field Curie-Weiss model and recall the main result from \cite{BBI08}.
-In Section 3 we recall the coupling constructed by Levin et al for the standard Curie-Weiss model and show how this can be modified to be useful in the random field model.
-We then prove Theorem \thv(pointwise.1).
-In Section 4 we show how to prove the asymptotic exponentiallity of the transition times and give the proof of Theorem \thv(exponential.1).
+In the next subsection, we describe a~general setting of Markov chains to which our method applies.
+In Section~\ref{sec13}, we state our two main theorems.
+In Section~\ref{Sect.2}, we recall the definition of Glauber dynamics for the random field Curie--Weiss model and recall the main result from \cite{BBI08}.
+In Section~\ref{S1}, we recall the coupling constructed by Levin, Luczak and Peres for the standard Curie--Weiss model and show how this can be modified to be useful in the random field model.
+We then prove Theorem~\ref{pointwise.1}.
+In Section~\ref{Sect.4}, we show how to prove the asymptotic exponentiallity of the transition times and give the proof of Theorem~\ref{exponential.1}.